chloehe1129/COVID-19/README.md

 # COVID-19
-Transmission Rate county-level
+PROJECT NAME: Transmission Rate county-level
+DATA descriptions:
+1. County-level 04-10-2020 (By JHU github)

-US_state and US_counties Data:
+2. US_state and US_counties Data:
 Copyright 2020 by The New York Times Company

 In light of the current public health emergency, The New York Times Company is